browserstack/browserstack-runner/README.md

 ## Running tests
-Run `browserstack-run` to run the tests on all the browsers mentioned in the configuration.
+Run `browserstack-runner` to run the tests on all the browsers mentioned in the configuration.